 - Using a blender is key for the smooth and gooey filling.
 If you don’t have a blender, a food processor is fine.

-- To store: Pecan pie should be stored in the refrigerator, covered, to ensure to moisture builds up.
+- To store: Pecan pie should be stored in the refrigerator, covered, to ensure moisture builds up.
 It will keep well refrigerated for up to 1 week.

 - To freeze: You have the option to freeze the pie as a whole, or in individual portions.
 Cover the pie in plastic wrap, ensuring no air pockets remain.
 Cover in parchment paper and store in the freezer.
 Do the same for the individual portions, but omit the parchment paper.
 Frozen pecan pie will keep well for up to 6 months.

-More Holiday Desserts to try
+More vegan dessert recipes to try

-Vegan Pecan Pie (GF!)
+Vegan Pecan Pie | The BEST Classic Recipe

 - Prepare your pie crust and set aside.
 Preheat the oven to 180C/350F.